-Tracy Gray has more than 20 years of for-profit and non-profit multicultural diversity & inclusion training and programs, and brand building experience.
-Tracy's primary responsibilities are design, management, and measurement of client programs.
+Tracy Gray has more than 25 years of for-profit and non-profit multicultural diversity & inclusion training and programs, and brand building experience.
+Tracy's primary responsibilities are the design, management, and measurement of client programs.
 Tracy is an exciting public speaker, author, and community volunteer.
 He also serves as an Ambassador for Immigration Rights and Human Rights, for The National Center for Civil and Human Rights "Changing Landscapes: Conversations on Immigration," as part of the National Dialogues on Immigration Program.
 Tracy also is a consultant in the area of Corporate Social Responsibility program management.

 Before Gray & Associates, he worked as Director of Public Relations and Diversity Program Management at IMAGES USA, an advertising and public relations agency.
 Tracy designed and managed internal and external diversity & inclusion programs, multicultural advertising, public relations and awareness programs for clients that included U.S. Army, U.S. Navy, McDonald's, CDC, Pfizer and the Georgia Department of Community Health.